bb-hackathon/tcp-chat/tls/README.md

 > [!CAUTION]
 > These TLS CA certificates and private keys are given as example ones to showcase SSL/TLS capabilities of the server and client.
 We are not generating them automatically using Certbot or something else for ease of deployment.

+### An example of connecting to a TLS-enabled gRPC server in Go

 ```go
 package main